gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 Jeff is one of my favourite video bloggers who regularly talks about Raspberry Pi, Docker, Ansible, home automation and stuff like that.
 If you haven't done yet, I definitely recommend you to check [Jeff Geerling's YouTube channel](https://www.youtube.com/channel/UCR-DXc1voovS8nhAvccRZhg).

-Unfortunately as of today the Symbl.ai POST Video API only accept .mp4 files, so after trying other tools with no success I eventually used the [youtube-dl](https://youtube-dl.org/) tool to fetch the video from YouTube and convert it to the required format.
+Unfortunately as of today the Symbl.ai POST Video API only accept `*.mp4` files, so after trying other tools with little success I eventually used the [youtube-dl](https://youtube-dl.org/) tool to fetch the video from YouTube and convert it to the required format.

 It was as easy as typing the following commands on one of my Ubuntu hosts:

 ```bash
 sudo snap install youtube-dl